 Kerala, just north of Alleppey and around 60 kilometers (37 miles) south of Kochi.

-The nearest train station is in Alleppey, about 30 minutes away.
-Expect to pay 200-300 rupees for an auto rickshaw.
+The nearest major train station is at Alleppey, about 30 minutes south of Marari.
+Expect to pay 300 rupees for an auto rickshaw.
+There's a local train station at Mararikulam, not far from the beach.
 Alternatively, the nearest airport is in Kochi.
-A non-air conditioned taxi from the airport to Marari will cost around 1,500 rupees.
-Travel time is approximately one and a half hours.
+You can take a pre-paid taxi from the airport for about 2,300 rupees.
+Taxis are available 24 hours a day, although you may have to pay an extra charge at night.
+It's reliable and hassle-free.
+Travel time is approximately 2 hours.

 Weather and Climate

 The weather at Marari is warm and humid throughout the year.
 Both the southwest and northeast monsoons produce intensely heavy downpours of rain.
 The rain is at its worst from June to July, and late October to December.

 Late December to March are the best months to visit, when the weather is dry and sunny every day.
 During April and May, the heat and humidity quickly build, and summer temperatures reach 36 degrees Celsius (97 degrees Fahrenheit).
 The high humidity makes it feel much hotter though.